 PROJECTS

-Primary Investigator for NCCIH-Funded K01 Study
+Primary Investigator for NCCIH-Funded K01 Project

-in Federally Qualified Health Centers
+Scaling-up Integrative Pain Management in Federally Qualified Health Centers

 Dr. Isabel Roth, DrPH, MS, Assistant Professor in the Department of Physical Medicine and Rehabilitation’s Program on Integrative Medicine, was awarded a K01* career development award from the National Center for Complementary and Integrative Health in July 2022.
 Her mentorship team is led by Dr. Jennifer Leeman from the School of Nursing, Dr. Shabbar Ranapurwala and Dr. Justin Trogdon from the Gillings School of Public Health, Dr. Susan Gaylord from the School of Medicine, and Dr. Paula Gardiner from the University of Massachusetts Medical School.